-From what I watched I noticed some points that stayed in my mind, some of them of course caught the Israeli journalists, and the Palestinians of course… the fact that he has been trying to contact Netanyahu for resuming negotiations and Netanyahu’s refusal or ignoring.
-It was in the Palestinian headlines and it felt odd.
-Then you hear it first hand form the man, and he was insisting.
+From what I watched I noticed some points that stayed in my mind, some of them, of course, caught the Israeli journalists and the Palestinians of course… the fact that he has been trying to contact Netanyahu for resuming negotiations and Netanyahu’s refusal or ignoring.
+It was in the Palestinian headlines, and it felt odd.
+Then you hear it first hand from the man, and he was insisting.
 Well.
 He wanted to tell the Israelis that he is not the one how is the obstacle to negotiations.
 Something that seems to irritate Netanyahu and force him to respond saying that this was not true.
 He almost meant that our president was a liar.

 But our president doesn’t really seem to lie.

 I am serious here.
-He really tries his best to be straightforward.
+He actually tries his best to be straightforward.
 And I like this in him.